How does Facebook make money? Analyzing Facebook's revenue in 2026

 How Facebook Makes Money From Other Services

-Besides the social network platform we see, Facebook has also sources of revenue from its acquisitions and tools which integrated more or less with the social network.
+Besides the social network platform we see, Facebook has also sources of revenue from its acquisitions and tools that are integrated more or less with the social network.
 As worthy to note examples in this case are:

 • WhatsApp